-Richard Lipsey, Christopher Ragan and Paul Courant.
-Economics (9th Canadian Edition, 1997, Addison-Wesley Publishers Ltd, 865 pages, ISBN 0-673-98358-7) Chapter 18, "The Benefits and Costs of Government Intervention" pp. 381-402.
-Tutorial: Debate #2 Oct.
-31 The Politics of Economic Policy and the Canadian Market Structure This class examines the politics of economic policy including the relationship between ideas and interests and the political spectrum in Canada and the United States.
+Oct.
+22 The Politics of Economic Policy and the Canadian Market Structure

+This class examines the politics of economic policy including the relationship between ideas and interests and the political spectrum in Canada and the United States.
 It also examines the basic structure of the Canadian market including business concentration, foreign ownership, the role of natural resources and Canada's economic regions.
-Required Readings:

-Brian Lyons.
+Lyons, Brian.
+"Chapter 16: The Politics of Economics".
 Canadian Economics: Problems and Policies.
-(4th Edition, Prentice Hall Canada, 924 pages, ISBN 0-13-055014-0) Chapter 16 "The Politics of Economics" pp. 343-352.
-Graham Taylor.
+(4th Edition, Prentice Hall Canada, 924 pages, ISBN 0-13-055014-0), 343-352.

+Taylor, Graham .
 2009.
+"Chapter 13: Into the Millennium".
 The Rise of Canadian Business.
+(Don Mills, ON: Oxford University Press, 286 pages, ISBN 978-0-19-542549-9), 235-255.

+Oct.
+29 Fall Mid-Term Exam and Video

+The first half of this class will be used to complete the mid-term exam.
+This will be a one hour, multiple choice, in-class exam based on the lectures and readings from the first class to the midterm.
+The second half of the class will be used to watch a video.

-(Don Mills, ON: Oxford University Press, 286 pages, ISBN 978-0-19-542549-9), Chapter 13, "Into the Millennium", pp. 235-255.
-Tutorial: Debate #3 Nov.
-7 Monetary and Financial Policy This class reviews basic macroeconomics, monetary policy and international financial policy and applies it to the original period of economic globalization which existed in the late nineteenth century before the First World War.
-Required Readings:
+Nov.
+5 Monetary and Financial Policy

+This class reviews basic macroeconomics, monetary policy and international financial policy and applies it to the original period of economic globalization which existed in the late nineteenth century before the First World War.

+Parkin, Michael and Robin Bade.
+2006.
+"Chapter 19: A First Look at Macroeconomics".
+Economics: Canada in the Global Environment, Sixth Edition.
+(Pearson Canada, 944 pages, ISBN: 0321312686), 445-461.

-James Brander.
-Government Policy Towards Business, Third Edition.
-(Wiley, 498 pages, ISBN 0-471-64141-3), "Chapter 17 Macroeconomic Policy" pp.433-471.
-Adam Harmes.
-Unseen Power (Stoddart, 2001, 240 pages, ISBN 0773732837) "International Economics 101: 'The Impossible Trinity'" pp. 50-53. \\OP-EDS DUE AT START OF CLASS BY 3:30 - Once the lecture starts, the paper is late\\ No Tutorial Nov.
-14 Fiscal and Social Policy This class examines the basics of fiscal and social policy including taxes, deficits and debt as well as key concepts related to government-provided social programs.
-Required Readings:
+Harmes, Adam.
+2001.
+"International Economics 101: 'The Impossible Trinity".
+Unseen Power (Stoddart, 2001, 240 pages, ISBN 0773732837), 50-53.

+Nov.
+12 Fiscal and Social Policy

+This class examines the basics of fiscal and social policy including taxes, deficits and debt as well as key concepts related to government-provided social programs.

-Lydia Miljan.
+Lanigan, Troy.
+2015.
+"Chapter 2: Canada's Fiscal U-Turn".
+Fighting For Taxpayers.
+Canadian Taxpayers Federation, 21-34.

+Swift, Richard.
+2013.
+"The Power of Conventional Thinking: Canada's Media Joint he Anti-Tax Movement".
+The Great Revenue Robbery.
+Canadians for Tax Fairness, 40-53.

+Miljan, Lydia.
+2008.
+"Chapter 6: Social Policy".
 Public Policy in Canada: An Introduction, Fifth Edition.
+(Don Mills, Ontario: Oxford University Press, 334 pages, ISBN 978-0-19-542682-3), 150-176.

+\\ESSAYS DUE AT START OF CLASS BY 3:30 - Once the lecture starts, the paper is late\\ No Tutorial

-(Don Mills, Ontario: Oxford University Press, 2008, 334 pages, ISBN 978-0-19-542682-3).
-"Chapter 6 Social Policy", pp. 150-176.
-Stephen Brooks and Andrew Stritch.
-Business and Government in Canada.
-(Scarborough, ON: Prentice-Hall Canada Inc., 1991, 482 pages, ISBN 0-13-098427-2), "Chapter 11 Business Regulation", pp. 331-356.
-Tutorial: Debate #4 Nov.
-21 Fighting Recessions: Comparing the Great Recession and Great Depression This class examines the causes and political implications of recessions as well as the policy tools governments use to fight them through the specific cases of the recent Great Recession as well as the Great Depression of the 1930s.
-Required Readings:
+Nov.
+19 Fighting Recessions: Comparing the Great Recession and Great Depression

+This class examines the causes and political implications of recessions as well as the policy tools governments use to fight them through the specific cases of the recent Great Recession as well as the Great Depression of the 1930s.

-Paul Krugman.
+Krugman, Paul.
 "How Did Economists Get It So Wrong?".
 New York Times Magazine.
 6 September 2009.

-David Norman Smith et al. 2011.
+Smith, David Norman et al. 2011.
 "Mapping the Great Recession: A Reader's Guide to the First Crisis of 21st Century Capitalism".
 New Political Science.
 33(4): 577-601.

-Tutorial: Debate #5 Nov.
-28 The Era of Economic Intervention This class examines the post-Depression rise of the welfare state including the New Deal of the 1930s, the 1944 Bretton Woods Agreement and the growth of the welfare state after WWII.
-Required Readings:
+Nov.
+26 The Era of Economic Intervention

+This class examines the post-Depression rise of the mixed economy including the New Deal of the 1930s, the 1944 Bretton Woods Agreement and the growth of the welfare state after WWII.